ANARESAT

 ANARESAT or Australian National Antarctic Research Expeditions Satellite is a communication solution using Intelsat Geostationary communication satellites to allow Australian Antarctic Division sites to communicate.
+The ANARESAT system was the primary communications link for the Australian Antarctic Division until it was retired in 2004, superseded by a modern high-speed satellite connectivity solution.

+Installation

 The installation includes a 7.3 m dish antenna, and a large dark dome to protect the satellite from the harsh weather conditions.
 It was installed at: